 To hoop everything, I first adhered my tearaway stabilizer to the back of the towel using a very light layer of temporary fabric adhesive.
 Be careful not to drench the stabilizer or towel in adhesive or you will end up pulling some of the loops on the back when you remove your tearaway later.
 You don’t have to use adhesive and some embroidery enthusiasts hate it, but I find it keeps things from shifting and gives better results.

-You’ll want to hoop your stabilizer on the bottom, then the towel, and then the water-soluble topper as the uppermost layer.
-If you can’t get the topping hooped, too, you can always just place it on top of the hoop later.
+Hoop the stabilizer on the bottom, then the towel, and then the water-soluble topper as the uppermost layer.
+If you can’t get the topping hooped, you can always just place it on top of the hoop later.

 Attach your hoop to your embroidery machine and get everything set up.
 Make sure the part of the towel not being embroidered is not underneath any part of your hoop.

 I like to preview my design first with my machine to see where it is going to stitch.
-This gives me an idea if I have hooped the design properly.
+This confirms I have hooped the design properly.
 Every once in a while, after previewing, I’ll realize I measured incorrectly.
-For instance, if you have an initial centered in the middle of your onscreen embroidery design but you want the base at the bottom of your hoop, you need to move your hoop up or move the design down onscreen.
-(I hope this makes sense!)

 Once your towel is done, remove it from the hoop.
 You will probably see hoop marks on the side if you hooped it securely.
 Don’t worry, towels are very resilient fabrics!
 These marks will wash out, can be fluffed out, or pressed out with Magic Spray sizing.